opensanctions/opensanctions/zavod/docs/peps.md

 ### Only emit if the person is a PEP

-Only occupancies and positions should be emitted for instances where these conditions are met.
+Occupancies and positions should only be emitted for instances where these conditions are met.
 Persons should only be emitted if at least one occupancy exists to indicate they meet our criteria for being considered a PEP.